coyoteecd/serverless-api-gateway-execution-log-manager/README.md

 [![build status][icon-ci]][link-ci]
 [![npm version][icon-npm]][link-npm]

 This Serverless Framework plugin manages the API Gateway execution log groups automatically created in CloudWatch when [execution logging](https://www.serverless.com/framework/docs/providers/aws/events/apigateway#logs) is enabled in `serverless.yml`.
-When enabling these logs, API Gateway automatically creates a CloudWatch log group named `API-Gateway-Execution-Logs_[uniqueId]/[stage]`.
+When enabling these logs, API Gateway automatically creates a CloudWatch log group named `API-Gateway-Execution-Logs_[RestApiId]/[stage]`.
 This log group is not part of the CloudFormation stack deployed by Serverless Framework.

+The plugin does the following:

+- applies the log retention policy configured in serverless.yml (by default the API Gateway execution log group is configured with Expire=Never)
+- deletes the log group upon stack removal

 ## Installation